SeargeDP/SeargeSDXL/README.md

 # More Information
-Now **3** operating modes are included in in the workflow, the *.json-file* for it is in the `workflow` folder.
+Now **3** operating modes are included in the workflow, the *.json-file* for it is in the `workflow` folder.
 They are called *text2image*, *image2image*, and *inpainting*.

-The simple workflow has not returned as a separate workflow, but is now also fully integrated.
+The simple workflow has not returned as a separate workflow, but is now also *fully integrated*.

-To enable it, switch the **prompt mode** option to simple and it will only pay attention to the main prompt and the negative prompt.
+To enable it, switch the **prompt mode** option to **simple** and it will only pay attention to the *main prompt* and the *negative prompt*.

+Or switch the **prompt mode** to **3 prompts** and only the *main prompt*, the *secondary prompt*, and the *negative prompt* are used.

+# The Workflow
+The workflow is included in the `workflow` folder.

+After updating Searge SDXL, always make sure to load the latest version of the json file.
+Older versions of the workflow are often not compatible anymore with the updated node extension.

 <img src="https://github.com/SeargeDP/SeargeSDXL/blob/main/example/Searge-SDXL-Overview.png" width="768">

-## Workflow Description
+# Searge SDXL Reborn Workflow Description

-### Reborn
 The **Reborn v3.x** workflow is a new workflow, created from scratch.
 It requires the latest additions to the SeargeSDXL custom node extension, because it makes use of some new node types.